dustinpfister/blog_posts/_posts/phaser-graphics-generate-texture.md

 ## 4 - Conclusion

 So the Graphics.generateTexture method can be used as a way to generate textures from generated graphics that can then be used to skin sprites.
-This alows for graphics objects to function as one way to go about making assets by way of javaScript code rather than an external image.
+This allows for graphics objects to function as one way to go about making assets by way of javaScript code rather than an external image.